All higher-dimensional Majumdar-Papapetrou black holes

-We will start by performing a careful near-horizon analysis.
-In addition to the above regularity assumptions, we will also assume that the horizon admits a cross-section $S$, i.e., an $n-2$-dimensional spacelike submanifold which intersects each orbit of $\xi$ at a single point.
-Then, the spacetime in a neighbourhood of a connected component of such a horizon can be written in Gaussian null coordinates $(v, \lambda, y^a)$ (see e.g.~\cite{Kunduri:2013ana}), \be g = - \lambda^2 f \td v^2+ 2 \td v \td \lambda + 2 \lambda h_a \td v \td y^a + \gamma_{ab} \td y^a \td y^b \; , \ee where $\xi = \partial_v$, $(y^a)$ are coordinates on $S$, and $\lambda$ is an affine parameter for null geodesics transverse to the horizon synchronised so $\lambda=0$ on the horizon.
+Next we perform a careful near-horizon analysis.
+This is facilitated by assumption 3 which asserts that each component of the horizon admits a cross-section $S$.
+Then, the spacetime in a neighbourhood of a connected component of such a horizon can be written in Gaussian null coordinates $(x^\mu)=(v, \lambda, y^a)$ (see e.g.~\cite{Kunduri:2013ana}), \be g = - \lambda^2 f \td v^2+ 2 \td v \td \lambda + 2 \lambda h_a \td v \td y^a + \gamma_{ab} \td y^a \td y^b \; , \ee where $\xi = \partial_v$, $(y^a)$ are coordinates on $S$, and $\lambda$ is an affine parameter for null geodesics transverse to the horizon synchronised so $\lambda=0$ on the horizon.
 Usually, the metric components are assumed to be smooth at and away from the horizon leading to the above form.
 Under our regularity assumptions the metric still takes the above form except now $f, h_a$ are $C^0$ and $\gamma_{ab}$ is $C^1$ at the horizon, with all components being smooth away from the horizon.
-We emphasise that $g_{vv}$ has a double zero at the horizon due to the fact that $H^{-1}$ is $C^1$ and vanishes at $\lambda=0$, together with $g_{vv}=-H^{-2}$.
-For simplicity, we will assume the metric at the horizon is smooth in tangential directions and $C^1$ in transverse directions to the horizon.\footnote{ Thus, even though we assumed the metric is $C^1$ at the horizon, we deduce that $|\xi |^2$ is in fact $C^2$ at the horizon.} These assumptions are weak enough to capture the differentiability properties of the known multi-black hole solutions discussed above.
+We emphasise that $g_{vv}$ has a double zero at the horizon due to the fact that $H^{-1}$ is $C^1$ and vanishes at $\lambda=0$, together with $g_{vv}=-H^{-2}$.\footnote{ Thus, even though we assumed the metric is $C^1$ at the horizon, we deduce that $|\xi |^2$ is in fact $C^2$ at the horizon.}